7 basic invoicing questions you were afraid to ask

 A credit note reverses a charge from a previous invoice.
 They’re issued when goods are returned or when a customer was overcharged.

 An invoice needs to identify the buyer and seller, the goods or services they exchanged, and the costs charged.
 It should also carry the date of issue, and a number (or code) that distinguishes it from all your other sales invoices.
 For more detail on what to put on an invoice, check out our guide on how to make an invoice.

 4. When does an invoice get paid?

 In theory, an invoice gets paid when you say it’s due.
-In reality, about half will be late.
+In reality, a third will be late.
 Finances can get really tight while you’re waiting.
 To keep those cash droughts to a minimum: